So many online ammo websites, right?

 Since most 308/7.62x51mm ammo will be in long-range (sniper) rifles, we’ll also include some Match ammo.

-Most commercial ammo will be around 147 gr and around 60-70 cents each while match ammo is around 168 gr and $1.50 a round.
+Most commercial ammo will be around 147-grains and around 60 to 70 cents each while match ammo is around 168-grains and $1.50 per round.
 I went almost straight into reloading to get the max accuracy out of my guns so take my suggestions with a grain of salt.

 - PMC – 20 Rounds – 147 gr FMJ-BT (Shot my first hundred with this)